CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 The PID Controller solves challenges that come up when controlling a system.
 More on that later.

-Before we begin, I want you to think about this problem: Using an encoder, or some other sensor, how could you bring an arm up to a target?
+Before we begin, think about this problem: Using an encoder, or some other sensor, how could you bring an arm up to a target?
 Well you could use an if statement.
 Let's look at the following:

 ``` c
 void moveArmToTarget( int target ){